openxla/stablehlo/stablehlo/integrations/python/stablehlo/savedmodel/README.md

 * `module`: An StableHLO module.
 * `saved_model_dir`: Path to save TF saved-model artifacts.
+* `target_version`: Serialization version of StableHLO.
+Default: current stablehlo version.
-* `input_locations`: Type of each input arguments: either it could be a parameter with a name associated with it or a positional argument.
+* `input_locations`: List of input argument types: either it could be a parameter with a name associated with it or a positional argument.
 The parameters are generally the weights or biases of a model with pre-trained constant values.
+Default: empty list.
 * `state_dict`: Mapping of named input parameters with constants.
+Default: empty list.

 For example, to export a simple [torch.nn.Linear](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html)